jrothwell/VersionedCodable/README.md

 This is especially useful for document types where things get added, refactored, and moved around.

-Currently, only JSON encoding is supported.

 ⚠️ **Danger!** This is not stable yet!
 Please think twice before using this in your important production projects. ⚠️

+Currently, only encoding and decoding using the built-in JSON and property list encoders/decoders are supported.
+You use an extension with the signature

+## Problem statement
 `VersionedCodable` deals with a very specific use case where there is a `version` key in the encoded object, and it is a sibling of other keys in the object.
 For example, this:

 ```json